colonialjelly/colonialjelly.github.io/_posts/2020-06-10-locality-sensitive-hashing.md

 LSH is a broad term that refers to the collection of hashing methods that preserve similarities.
 In this post we're going to be discussing one particular such method that efficiently computes candidate pairs for items that are in the form of minhash signatures.
 It is a pretty easy procedure both algorithmically and conceptually.
 It uses the intuition that if two items have identical signature parts in some random positions then they're probably similar.
 This is the idea we're going to turn to in order to identify candidate pairs.

-In order to proceed we first need a signature matrix, if you don't recall how a signature matrix is computed you can refer to my previous post.
+In order to proceed we first need a signature matrix, if you don't recall how a signature matrix is computed you can refer to my previous post on [min hashing](https://giorgi.tech/blog/minhashing/).
 Let's assume that a signature matrix is provided to us:

 <img class="center" src="/images/sig.png" width="50%">